Just the FAQ

 And indeed, whatever any benefit of human connection in return, the reciprocal impulse of succor inevitably entails the sharing of another's grief and suffering.

-Well rounded characters manifest conscious and even false goals often in both inner turmoil as well as practical outer conflict with radically different unconscious desires unawares yet betrayed, demonstrated, shown, by their actions and growth into entirely new goals.
+Well rounded drama manifest conscious and even false goals put forth often in both inner turmoil as well as practical outer conflict with radically different unconscious desires unawares yet betrayed, demonstrated, shown, by their actions and growth or Positive Disintegration into entirely new goals put forth.

 In other words, anyone may remain haunted by their past.
 One way or another, growth is a stirring and even compelling motivation and challenge of which we are often quite blithely unaware.
 The growth and development of feelings may be subtle or extreme, an epiphany, a sudden dawning or a subtle realization, or gradual alteration, resultant of conflict on every level, upon the character to demonstrate the story’s theme or meaning.